dameyunet/EnterpriseJavaIndieProject/README.md

-# Paula Waite Individual Project
+# Example for Individual Project

 This repository will serve as an example for Madison College's Enterprise Java Class.